Setting up Common Information

 "Contact Roles" are used to categorize contacts.

-You have the ability to filter by role on the contact manager.
+You also have the ability to filter by role on the contact manager.

 Common Examples: LOGISTICS, COLLECTIONS, ACCOUNTING, FREIGHT